Normalization for multimodal type theory: A primer on

 We define normal and neutral forms as separate syntactic classes, equipped with their own family of typing judgments and decoding functions sending them to terms.
 Dependency complicates this definition as various typing rules require substitution in the types of premises or the conclusion.
 Unfortunately, it is just as hard to define substitution on normal forms as it is to define normalization in general~\cite{watkins:2004}.
 Accordingly, a normal form (resp. neutral, normal type) is typed by the judgment $\IsNf{u}{A}$ (resp. $\IsNe{e}{A}$, $\IsNfTy{\tau}$) where $A$ is not required to be any sort of normal form.
 Furthermore, these judgments are defined inductive-recursively with decoding functions $\DecNf{u}$ (resp. $\DecNe{e}$, $\DecNfTy{\tau}$) which send a normal form (resp. neutral, normal type) to its corresponding piece of syntax.
 Normal and neutral forms for mode-local connectives are unchanged from their standard presentation in type theory: \begin{grammar} Normals & u & \NfLam{u} \GrmSep{} \NfInj{e} \GrmSep{} \NfMkBox{u} \GrmSep{} \dots \\ Neutral & e & \NeVar{k}{\alpha} \GrmSep{} \NeApp{e}{u} \GrmSep{} \NeLetMod{\mu}{\nu}{\tau}{e}{u} \GrmSep{} \dots \\ Normal types & \tau & \NfFn{\tau}{\sigma} \GrmSep{} \NfModify{\tau} \GrmSep{} \NfDec{u} \GrmSep{} \dots \end{grammar}

 We defer a more complete presentation of the judgments and decoding function to Figure~\ref{fig:app:normals-and-neutrals}, but remark that the neutral form for variables is annotated with a 2-cell and index, decoding to $\Var{0}$ together with a combination of weakening and 2-cell substitutions $\Wk$ and $\Key{\alpha}{}$.
+Note that we require that $\Dec{-}$ commute with type formers only up to isomorphism (weak Tarski universes) we must include neutral and normal forms for \eg{}, $\Dec{\ModifyCode{A}}$ as well as other type connectives.
+We include only those for $\ModifyCode{-}$ as they are representative of the general pattern.

 To ensure that normal forms are $\eta$-long, neutrals can only be `injected' into normals by $\NfInj{-}$ for types without an $\eta$ law \eg{}, at modal types but not at dependent products.
-Finally, we emphasize that normal forms are freely generated, so their equality is decidable if and only if equality of modalities and 2-cells is decidable.
+Finally, we emphasize that normal forms are freely generated so their equality is decidable if equality of modalities and 2-cells is decidable.
+This is more subtle than it may appear at first blush, and we return to this point in Section \ref{sec:normalization:properties}.

 \paragraph{Renamings} While normal and neutral forms are not stable under substitution, they are stable under the restricted class of \emph{renamings}.
 The formal definition of renamings is presented in Figure~\ref{fig:app:renamings}.
 Intuitively, they are the smallest class of substitutions closed under weakening, composition, identity, modal substitutions ($\LockSb{-}$,$\Key{\alpha}{}$), and extension by variables $\Var{k}^\alpha$.